You might get an IRS refund this week related to unemployment taxes: Here’s the latest update

 The Internal Revenue Service (IRS) tends to send these payments out in batches, meaning lots of recipients end up with similar dates.
 Earlier this month, when the agency announced it had sent out 4 million new checks, many people took to Twitter and elsewhere to say they’d received a date of July 14, which was also a Wednesday.

 The IRS still has not provided an estimated timeline for when the next round of checks will be delivered, except to say that payments will continue throughout the summer.

-We’ve reached out to the IRS for a more specific timeline and will update this story if we hear back.
+Reached for comment, an IRS spokesperson did not offer any additional specifics, but said the agency is working on a news release with more information planned for this week.

 The unemployment refunds were first announced in March and are the result of changes to the tax law authorized by the American Rescue Plan Act, which excluded up to $10,200 in taxable income from unemployment compensation received in 2020.
 Those changes resulted in an overpayment for millions of taxpayers who filed before the act was passed.

-Note: This story has been updated with a response from the IRS.